 Maybe it’s because I grew up eating homemade cookies and cakes and other baked goodies.
 But bread was always something that was bought from a store or bakery or served at a restaurant.
 So being able to actually make a loaf and have it taste as good as the ones I buy, feels really amazing.

-Hokkaido toast is a Japanese-style bread which can often be found in Japanese bakeries.
+Hokkaido toast is a Japanese-style bread that can often be found in Japanese bakeries.
 It’s soft and fluffy and usually used as toast or sandwiches.
 One of the key ingredients to create it’s extremely soft texture is the addition of heavy whipping cream.

 I’ve previously made Hokkaido toast before using the tangzhong method which is my go-to method for bread making because it always produces such wonderfully soft and fluffy breads.
 But I’ve come across several other Hokkaido bread recipes that don’t use the tangzhong and have been wanting to try one out.